The Hideaway Bar Rescue Update (Idaho) – Still Open in 2023?

 If you’re not caught up on your Idaho geography, Meridian is the second largest city in Idaho and located just to the west of Boise.

-It’s owned by Dwayne Fulbright.
+The Hideaway Bar is owned by Dwayne Fulbright.

 He originally operated the bar from a leased property but then he purchased his own land, so the bar is now run from property that he owns.